Fernandes2692/Rabbits-Not-Rodents_Udacity-Project/README.md

 1. Is there a relationship between rabbit breed, sex and disorders?
 2. Is there a relationship between unneutred-related disorders?
-3. What are the most common disorder occuring in rabbits?
+3. What are the most common disorders occuring in rabbits?
-4. Which common disorder(s) are related to diet and food consumption.
+4. Which common disorder(s) are related to diet/inproper food consumption.

 <br/>